Minute Man Air Field: History

 Started as a 1700 ft grass landing strip known as Erikson Field in 1963 by local pilots, the airport was purchased by Paul McPherson in 1966.
 McPherson and his son, Don, paved and extended the 2000 ft runway, added a parallel taxiway and tie-downs for 50 planes, installed AVGAS pumps, and constructed the Operations Building.
 The former grass strip was re-opened as Minute Man Air Field on July 1, 1969.
 McPherson's wife and daughter later opened a small coffee shop on the field called "Peg's Place".

 Over the decades, the airport has added aircraft maintenance and storage hangars, a runway extension, a second cross-wind runway, and aircraft parking aprons.
 In the early 1990s, 100 acre of land was added to the field's land holdings, instead of becoming a housing development.
 The open space is being farmed and serves as home to many species of wildlife.
 This acreage was sold and is the site of a proposed 55+ active adult neighborhood consisting of 60+ housing units.

 Minute Man now has a 3110 ft paved, lighted and instrumented runway and a 1600 ft gravel-visual runway.

-The airfield is home to more than 60 aircraft, including three helicopters stored in four hangars and on tie-downs along the taxi-ways and aprons.
-In addition to Nancy's Air Field Café, the airport is home to numerous other businesses.
+The airfield is home to more than 70 aircraft stored in three hangars and on tie-downs along the taxi-ways and aprons.
+In addition to Fourth and Field, the airfield restaurant, the airport is home to numerous other businesses.

-The airport is still owned and operated by McPherson, and the operations are overseen by a board of Airport Commissioners.
-The board is made up of local business, government and aviation professionals who voluntarily serve as commissioners.
+The airport is still owned and operated by Don McPherson.